-Valerie Tarasuk is a Professor in the Department of Nutritional Sciences at the University of Toronto, and the Principal Investigator on this research program.
+Valerie Tarasuk is a Professor in the Department of Nutritional Sciences at the University of Toronto, and the Principal Investigator of this research program.
 Val’s research extends to Canadian food policy and population-level dietary assessment, but her primary focus is food insecurity.
-She has worked to elucidate the scope and nature of this problem in Canada, and examine policy and programmatic responses.
-Her recent work includes studies on food charity, community programs, and analyses of population survey data to elucidate the health, nutritional, and socio-demographic correlates of household food insecurity in Canada.
+She has worked to elucidate the scope, nature, and health implications of this problem in Canada, assess the effectiveness of community responses, and determine how public policies and programs impact food insecurity prevalence and severity.
+Her recent work includes studies to explicate the relation of food insecurity to food banks on food charity, determine the nutrition implications of food insecurity, examine the relationship between food insecurity and health care utilization and costs in Canada, and assess the effects of federal and provincial child benefit programs on families’ food security.

-Craig Gundersen is the Soybean Industry Endowed Professor in Agricultural Strategy in the Department of Agriculture and Consumer Economics at the University of Illinois, and is the Co-Principal Investigator on this research program.
+Craig Gundersen is the ACES Distinguished Professor in the Department of Agriculture and Consumer Economics at the University of Illinois, and is the Co-Principal Investigator of this research program.
 Craig’s research is primarily focused on the causes and consequences of food insecurity and on evaluations of food assistance programs, with a particular emphasis on the Supplemental Nutrition Assistance Program (SNAP – formerly known as the Food Stamp Program).
-His recent work includes examinations of the impact of the National School Lunch Program on U.S. children’s health, modelling the impact of US food programs (National School Lunch Program and Supplemental Nutrition Assistance Program) in Canada, and the relationship between food insecurity, and healthcare costs and mortality.
+His recent work on food insecurity topics in Canada includes analyzing the impact of US food programs (National School Lunch Program and Supplemental Nutrition Assistance Program) in Canada and the relationship between food insecurity, and healthcare costs, mortality, and other health outcomes.

 Herb Emery is a Professor and the Vaughan Chair in Regional Economics in the Department of Economics at the University of New Brunswick, and a PROOF co-investigator.
 Herb’s research interests focus on the sustainability and reform of public health care in Canada, Canadian economic development and Canadian labour markets.
 His recent work includes examinations of the relationship between household food insecurity and heating costs, the impact of Canada’s Old Age Security program on food insecurity and health among seniors, and the potential for a Guaranteed Annual Income to replace Social Assistance to reduce the prevalence of food insecurity.